 As economic growth accelerated, political corruption became rampant.
 After 1880 the inpouring of immigrants from Ireland, Italy, and Eastern Europe brought workers for the old industries, which were expanding, and for the new ones, including the electrical and chemical industries, which were being established.
 Labor conditions worsened but were challenged by the growing labor movement, whose targets included sweatshops, which were particularly notorious in New York City.

-By 1900, New York was the richest and most populous state and the Burroughs of New York City had combined to make the nation’s largest metropolitan area.
-The state enjoyed a booming economy during the Roaring Twenties, but, like everywhere else in the nation, would suffer during the Great Depression, facing upwards of 25% unemployment.
+By 1900, New York was the wealthiest and most populous state, and the Burroughs of New York City had combined to make the nation’s largest metropolitan area.
+The state enjoyed a booming economy during the Roaring Twenties but, like everywhere else in the nation, would suffer during the Great Depression, facing upwards of 25% unemployment.

 When World War II began, as the largest state, New York supplied the most resources and suffered 31,215 casualties.
-This period constituted New York’s last great industrial era.
-At its conclusion, the defense industry shrank and the economy shifted towards producing services rather than goods.
-Returning soldiers disproportionately displaced female and minority workers who had entered the workforce when so many of the men were at war.
+This period constituted New York’s last significant industrial era.
+At its conclusion, the defense industry shrank, and the economy shifted towards producing services rather than goods.
+Returning soldiers disproportionately displaced female and minority workers who had entered the workforce when so many men were at war.
 Companies began to move to the south and west, seeking lower taxes and a less costly, non–union workforce, taking many New York workers with them.

 Larger cities stopped growing around 1950.
 Buffalo’s population fell by half between 1950 and 2000.
 Reduced immigration and worker migration led New York State’s population to decline for the first time between 1970 and 1980.
 Growth resumed only in New York City in the 1980s, spurred by telecommunication and high technology industries.
 Upstate did not fare as well as downstate as the new major industries that began to reinvigorate New York City did not typically spread to other regions.